Anthropology Advising Guide

 What’s so unique about Anthropology here at USA?
 Here are a few examples of the many opportunities available to students:

-- Survey archaeological sites in Conecuh National Forest with Dr. Carr
+- Survey the Conecuh National Forest for archaeological sites with Dr. Carr

-- Learn how to excavate with Dr. Waselkov at Old Mobile
+- Learn how to excavate with Dr. Nelson at archaeological sites in the Mobile-Tensaw Delta and Dauphin Island

-- Engage in community service by giving tours to elementary and middle school students at the USA Archaeology Museum with Barbara Filion
+- Engage in community service by giving tours to elementary and middle school students at the USA Archaeology Museum with Candice Cravins

 - Intern at a local museum and design and implement a public exhibit